imjuni/create-ts-index/README.md

 ```

 # [ctix](https://github.com/imjuni/ctix)
-[ctix](https://github.com/imjuni/ctix) next generation export generation tool. ctix use TypeScript compiler API so ctix filter about don't exported file and handle about default export statement.
-And ctix don't need exclude configuration.
-Because don't export file filter outed.
-Also you can easily ignored `.ctiignore` file and `.npmignore` file.
-Or create tsconfig.json for ctix like tsconfig.eslint.json because ctix use exclude configuration read from passed tsconfig.json.
-But ctix use TypeScript Compiler API.
-Sometimes you feel slow on big project.
+[ctix](https://github.com/imjuni/ctix) next generation export generation tool. ctix use TypeScript compiler API. ctix can filter about don't exported file and handle about default export statement. ctix configuration easy.
+Because ctix read  include and exclude configuration in tsconfig.json.
+You can easily add ignore file using by `.ctiignore` file and `.npmignore` file.
+Also create tsconfig.json for ctix like tsconfig.eslint.json because ctix read exclude configuration from passed tsconfig.json.

+ctix use TypeScript Compiler API.
+Sometimes you feel slow because project too big.
 So you can choose cti or ctix.

 # Introduction
 index.ts file create for exportation.
 If don't have business logic in index.ts that use to only exportation, create-ts-index help easy importing.
 Or if you have library project need this export process(for example, blueprint.js etc ...). cti(create-ts-index) create export index.ts file.